ZelaaPayAE (ZPAE) Price Tops $0.0013

-ZelaaPayAE (CURRENCY:ZPAE) traded down 5% against the US dollar during the 1-day period ending at 17:00 PM ET on December 18th.
-Over the last seven days, ZelaaPayAE has traded down 22.3% against the US dollar.
-One ZelaaPayAE coin can now be purchased for about $0.0013 or 0.00000003 BTC on major cryptocurrency exchanges.
-ZelaaPayAE has a market cap of $216,901.21 and approximately $270,852.00 worth of ZelaaPayAE was traded on exchanges in the last 24 hours.
+ZelaaPayAE (CURRENCY:ZPAE) traded down 0.3% against the dollar during the one day period ending at 20:00 PM ET on December 24th.
+One ZelaaPayAE coin can now be bought for $0.0013 or 0.00000003 BTC on popular cryptocurrency exchanges.
+In the last seven days, ZelaaPayAE has traded 5.3% lower against the dollar.
+ZelaaPayAE has a market cap of $220,401.12 and $275,068.00 worth of ZelaaPayAE was traded on exchanges in the last day.

 - CoinUs (CNUS) traded 2.8% higher against the dollar and now trades at $0.0029 or 0.00000005 BTC.